Take the equivalent of 2 quarters of German while living and learning in the Intensive German Language Summer Program at the University of Freiburg

 Language, Culture, Philosophy and Society in Germany.
 34 contact hours, complementary lectures and seminars.
 Two hours of language instruction daily.
 One hour daily in the language lab for additional practice.
 Participants will enhance their proficiency by working with texts and various practical exercises.
 They will also attend lectures and seminars (see: Group A) focusing on recent developments and trends in German language, culture, philosophy, politics and society (Advanced German language skills required).

 Business German (Group C)

 Prerequisite: Excellent German Skills.
 Four hours of instruction daily (85 contact hours).
 This group of courses focuses on many aspects of German business culture such as banking, marketing, stock exchange, and the economy as well as how to handle commercial correspondence and give presentations.
 Students may consider taking the internationally recognized "Pr?fung Wirtschaftsdeutsch" (PWD) after completing this course.
 There will be an additional charge for taking the PWD exam.
 Students will be tested prior to enrolling in this course.
 It is essential that all course participants are able to function at the same advanced language level.
 Students who do not score high enough on the placement exam are guaranteed placement in courses A or B.

-For more information: Contact Professor Gudrun Tabbert-Jones (email@example.com) in the Modern Languages Department.
+For more information: Contact Professors Gudrun Tabbert-Jones (email@example.com) or Josef Hellebrandt (firstname.lastname@example.org) in the Modern Languages Department.

 Past student reports can be found here: